Skip to main content

 Using custom identifiers to prevent fraud

-The Integration API's Update customer session endpoint allows you to add custom identifiers in addition to the session identifier.
+The Update customer session endpoint of the Integration API allows you to add custom identifiers in addition to the session identifier.
 To add custom identifiers, use the identifiers property in the body.

 Let's see how we can prevent multiple account abuse with this property.